lakshaySharma1/lakshaySharma1/README.md

 - 👋 Hi, I’m @lakshaySharma1
 - 👀 I’m interested in new technologies
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently working on cloud technologies.
-- 📫 How to reach me mail me at sharmalakshay9332@gmail.com
+- 📫 How to reach me, mail me at sharmalakshay9332@gmail.com

 <!---
 lakshaySharma1/lakshaySharma1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.